 The implementation modality significantly shifted in 2008 with the decision by the Ministry of Electricity to change the operating context.
 The original design was to do a direct hire but the MoE requested Hitachi to become the contractor, which made the costs three times higher.
 This caused a shortfall of funding in which the MoE agreed to co-share as long as an international company was used.
-Discussions initiated during 2009 for cost sharing and significantly shifting this direct execution project toward national implementation.
+Discussions initiated during 2009 for cost sharing and significantly shifted from a direct execution project to a national implementation modality in 2010.
 During 2010 a Letter of Agreement was signed between the Ministry of Electricity and UNDP to cost share and move this project further toward national implementation.

-• Assessments, evaluations or studies undertaken.
+• Report on any assessments, evaluations or studies undertaken.